Kellen Moore: 2010

 Moore led the Broncos to a 33–30 victory over Virginia Tech on September 6, 2010.
 The game was highly anticipated and received a 6.8 TV rating, nearly twice that of the next most watched game.
 Moore contributed 3 passing touchdowns in the game with a final game-winning strike to Austin Pettis with 1:14 remaining in the game.
 As a result of the victory, Boise State received 8 first place votes in the week 2 AP Poll, and it moved up to third in the Coaches' Poll.
 Moore was also mentioned by major sports media as a top candidate for the 2010 Heisman Trophy.
-After finishing the season with 3,506 yards, 33 touchdowns, and five interceptions, Moore was named a finalist for the Heisman Trophy and was invited to the ceremony in New York City to become the first ever Boise State player to be a Heisman finalist.
+After finishing the season with 3,506 yards, 33 touchdowns, five interceptions, and an NCAA-leading passer rating of 182.6, Moore was named a finalist for the Heisman Trophy and was invited to the ceremony in New York City to become the first ever Boise State player to be a Heisman finalist.
 Moore finished fourth in Heisman voting.
 Moore was also a finalist for the Davey O'Brien Award, the Maxwell Award, and the Manning Award (all won by Cam Newton).
 Moore was named the Touchdown Club of Columbus Quarterback of the Year.
 Boise State was invited to the 2010 Maaco Bowl Las Vegas, where they defeated Utah 26–3.